 - The researchers also found that the cardiovascular risks “were also evident in people without any cardiovascular disease before exposure to COVID-19, providing evidence that these risks might manifest even in people at low risk of cardiovascular disease.”

-- The researchers also examined cohorts based on care settings — not hospitalized, hospitalized, and intesive care.
+- The researchers also examined cohorts based on care settings — not hospitalized, hospitalized, and intensive care.
 They found that although risks increased with the level of care, they found higher risks of cardiovascular disease even in those who never needed hospitalization before being infected.

 The authors concluded:

 Governments and health systems around the world should be prepared to deal with the likely significant contribution of the COVID-19 pandemic to a rise in the burden of cardiovascular diseases.
-Because of the chronic nature of these conditions, they will likely have long-lasting consequences for patients and health systems and also have broad implications on economic productivity and life expectancy.”
+Because of the chronic nature of these conditions, they will likely have long-lasting consequences for patients and health systems and also have broad implications on economic productivity and life expectancy.

 This was a robust and rigorous evaluation of a large population of individuals who were infected and not infected by COVID-19.
 They found statistically significant large increases in risks of 20 cardiovascular diseases in those who had contracted COVID-19.
 If this doesn’t convince someone to receive the COVID-19 vaccine (even as the pandemic seems to be waning, although I wouldn’t bet on that), I don’t know what will convince them.
 I am almost willing to give up at that point.

 And one more thing.
 The analysis of the risk of myocarditis, which has been associated with COVID-19 vaccines, tells us something important.
 The risk of myocarditis, a condition that resolves within a few days or weeks, after COVID-19 vaccination runs about 0.213 per 10,000 individuals, or as high as 1.07 per 10,000 in younger males.
-This study found that additional risk, over the uninfected population was about 0.31 per 10,000.

-It is usually not appropriate to compare one study’s results to another (because of different methodologies and other issues), so the important point is that in this study the risk of myocarditis is 5X for the infected versus the control population.
+It is usually not appropriate to compare one study’s results to another (because of different methodologies and other issues), so the important point is that in this study the risk of myocarditis is 5X for those infected with SARS-CoV-2 versus the control population.
 This clearly indicates that myocarditis risk is higher in those who contract COVID-19 compared to those who have not been infected.
 This does not mean there is no risk of myocarditis with the vaccine, it’s just the risk of getting it from the disease itself is much worse.

 Of course, this type of study does not show causation.
 It is a powerful cohort study that does show a significantly increased risk for 20 different cardiovascular diseases in those who contract COVID-19.
 But it cannot show causation.